Aankits3107/JavaPractice/README.md

 # JavaPractice
-For Practicing java and to learn git.
+For practicing java and to learn git.